bernhardAxonIvy/doc/source/engine-guide/reference/setup-wizard.rst

     from the wizard to the :ref:`ivy-yaml` file.

-Advanced users might prefer to manually craft configurations in :ref:`ivy-yaml` and use the :ref:`engine-config-cli` to roll out an Axon Ivy Engine into production.
+Advanced users might prefer to manually craft configurations in :ref:`ivy-yaml` and use the :ref:`engine-cli` to roll out an Axon Ivy Engine into production.
 Configuration files make the installation process quickly reproducable in various environments such as dev, test and prod.